Supreme court: Portugal

 Until 2003, a fifth supreme court also existed for the military jurisdiction, this being the Supreme Military Court (Supremo Tribunal Militar).
 Presently, in time of peace, the supreme court for military justice matters is the Supreme Court of Justice, which now includes four military judges.

 Republic of China (Taiwan)

-In the Republic of China (Taiwan), there are three different courts of last resort:
+In the Republic of China (Taiwan), there are four different courts of last resort: